qqweb9755/blog-qqtrend-com/content/posts/2018-02-03--language-feeling2/index.md

 * `{My:Me:Mine} Mum said it was fine.`
 * `I {broke:breaked} {my:me:the:a} Mum's teapot.`

 On the one hand this is not too complicated for whoever is generating content.
 But on the other is is very powerful.
 For instance the 3rd example can be used to generate one correct sentence and seven incorrect ones.
-When combined with the full power of the MT templating system, it can generate hundreds.
+When combined with the full power of the MT templating system, a single sentence can generate hundreds of examples.

 The license will be either [CC0](https://creativecommons.org/publicdomain/zero/1.0/) or [CC-BY](https://creativecommons.org/licenses/by/4.0/), the intention being that there are no restrictions on use.
 The only reason to prefer CC-BY over CC0 is to allow contributions from existing CC-BY corpora.
 This is open for discussion; initially it will be CC0.
 Any tools and other software will be MIT license, for the same reasons.